 All active participants are required to contribute to the System.
 Effective July 2017, Group A participants contribute 7% of salary, Group B participants contribute 2% of salary, and Group D participants contribute 2% of salary.
-Effective July 2018, the required contributions for Group A and Group B participants will increase to 8% and 4% respectively.
+Effective July 2018, Group A and Group B participants contribute 8% and 4% respectively.

 Beginning in January of 2018, Group D participants contributed an additional 1% of salary (see discussion of Cash Balance Plan on page 25).